Funding graduate students is a complex process. More detailed information for program directors and their administrators can also be found on GPDNet.

 - Tuition Support

-The Graduate Assistant Support Plan (GASP) program is designed to provide competitive support packages to attract excellent graduate students.
-Doctoral students may receive GASP support for up to ten semesters or up to eight semesters if entering with a master's degree.3 Master's students may receive GASP support for up to four semesters.
+The Graduate Assistant Support Plan (GASP) is designed to provide competitive support packages to attract excellent graduate students.
+Doctoral students may receive GASP support for up to ten semesters or up to eight semesters if enrolled in an Advanced Standing program.3 Master's students may receive GASP support for up to four semesters (GASP for master's students is very limited).
 Tuition may be prorated for assistantships that do not extend through the fall or spring semesters.
 Eligibility for tuition support through GASP requires:

-- A qualifying TA or RA that begins on or before census (10th instructional day) for the fall and/or spring semester for 20 hours/week and at least 15 weeks per semester.
+- A qualifying TA or RA that begins on or before census (10th instructional day) for the fall and/or spring semester for no more than 20 hours/week and at least 15 weeks per semester.

 - Full-time enrollment (9-12 student credit hours) in an on-campus master’s or doctoral program, or enrollment in GRAD 9999, 9800, 7999, or 7800.